containers/podman.io_old/_posts/2021-10-11-multiarch.md

 [`podman manifest push --all <src> <dest>`](https://docs.podman.io/en/latest/markdown/podman-manifest-push.1.html) and [`podman manifest rm <name>`](https://docs.podman.io/en/latest/markdown/podman-manifest-rm.1.html) (similarly for `buildah`).
 These will push/remove the manifest list itself instead of the contents.
+Similarly for tagging if you're on Podman `v3.4`, use the `buildah tag` command instead.

-Great, so manifest lists sound awesome; I can pull, tag, and run them.
+Great, so manifest lists sound awesome; I can pull, and run them.
-I can delete them with `podman manifest rm`, push with `podman manifest push --all <src> <dest>`, but how can I create them?
+I can delete them with `podman manifest rm`, push with `podman manifest push --all <src> <dest>`, and `tag` with Buildah, but how can I create them?

 ## Easy Mode